-My last time out I told you the tale of how Yackity came to live on a farm in Canada.
-It was a fine life, and Yackity learned how to grow many kinds of foods and make lots of delicious and healthy meals.
-But there was one dish that her mother had made for her which was always a favorite.
+In my last post I told you the tale of how a girl named Yackity came to live on a yak farm in Canada.
+Although she was far from her home in Tibet, it was a fine life.
+Yackity learned how to grow many kinds of food and make delicious and healthy meals.
+But there was one dish that her mother had made for her, which was always her favorite… Sherpa’s pie.

-We can imagine inhabitants of Shangri-La baking Yackity’s one-dish dinner for their pampered guests.
-Its healthful ingredients likely held the key to their long lives!
+We can imagine the life-ever-lasting Tibetans of the mythical Shangri-La baking Yackity’s one-dish dinner for their pampered guests.
+Its healthful ingredients likely held the key to their long lives.

-It would be a shame if you had to toss the yak out of Yackity’s pie.
-But I realize not everybody is as fortunate as we are to have a yak farm near by.
-You can always substitute some other lean red meat… emu, beefalo, even pork (surprisingly lean these days).
-Try to stay away from beef if you can.
+Although it would be a shame if you had to toss the yak out of Yackity’s pie, not everybody is as fortunate as we are to have a yak farm down the road.
+Just substitute some other lean red meat… emu, beefalo, even pork (surprisingly lean these days).
+Try to stay away from beef, unless you can get grass-fed.

 Check out this chart, and make up your own minds.
 See how the calories, cholesterol and fat are all so much lower for yak compared with beef?